Facade Design for Historic Buildings: The Details Tell a Story

 Through the years, styles and designs have evolved to meet the demands of the time.
 In cities, towns and villages, throughout our nation, industry, agriculture and diversity of regions inspired the designs of buildings.

 The details in these structures, whether they are tall, fluted columns, a Flemish bond brick pattern, intricate corbels or the simple lines of a Federal style home, dictate a particular design and/or the wealth of the owner.

-Here, at Scott Henson Architect, we act as today's local craftsmen in that we have the knowledge and experience to breathe life back into your historic buildings.
-If there is a project that you are thinking of taking on or have any questions regarding a historic building, please contact us .
+Here, at Scott Henson Architect, we act as today’s local craftsmen in that we have the knowledge and experience to breathe life back into your historic buildings.
+If there is a project that you are thinking of taking on or have any questions regarding a historic building and facade design, please contact us .